-- H. The amounts paid may vary from family to family and from year to year.
-Due to changes in economic circumstances or the needs of the child, such payments may be discontinued and later resumed. - I. Payments may continue if the family moves out of state, subject to review.
+- 8. The amounts paid may vary from family to family and from year to year.
+Due to changes in economic circumstances or the needs of the child, such payments may be discontinued and later resumed. - 9.
+Payments may continue if the family moves out of state, subject to review.

-- J. The department may make continuing payments or lump sum payments, or both.
-RCW 74.13.115 - K. Funds received by a family as part of participation in the adoption support program authorized under RCW 26.33.320 and 74.13.100 through 74.13.145 shall not be counted toward a family's current gross family income for the purposes of the Washington Basic Health Plan.
+The department may make continuing payments, lump sum payments, or both.

+11. Funds received by a family as part of participation in the Adoption Support Program authorized under RCW 26.33.320 and 74.13.100 through 74.13.145 shall not be counted toward a family's current gross family income for the purposes of the Washington Basic Health Plan.

-RCW 70.47.060 - K. An adoptive parent receiving support shall, upon request, submit a copy of their federal income tax return.
+12. An adoptive parent receiving support shall, upon request, submit a copy of their federal income tax return.
 Contents of the tax return are considered confidential.
-RCW 74.13.121